jayanthc/standup/README.md

 # StandUp
 ## README

-StandUp is a smart device that monitors the amount of time a person is sedentary and reminds the person to stand up after a predetermined duration.
+StandUp is a smart system that monitors the amount of time a person is sedentary and reminds the person to stand up after a predetermined duration.
 [Watch StandUp in action!](https://www.youtube.com/watch?v=0p9jelNucXs)

 * `schematic/` contains a Fritzing schematic of the hardware connections.